Despite its reputation for being somewhat boring, Brussels is littered with UNESCO World Heritage sites.

 Afterwards, make your way to Grote Markt in the heart of Antwerp.
 Pull up a chair in the main square and relax with a cold, cherry beer while sitting in the shadow of city hall, towering above you.
 Here, you’ll also find the impressive Christmas Markets and ice-skating rink during winter.

 Ghent is largely skipped by tourists (for now), which makes it all the more worthwhile.
-The main train station, Gent-Sint-Pieters, is easily reached by all nearby European cities, and a short 30-minute ride away from Brussels Central Station – so there’s no excuses.
+The main train station, Gent-Sint-Pieters, is easily reached by all nearby European cities, and a short 30-minute ride away from Brussels Central Station – so there are no excuses.

 Check out the Gravensteen Castle, surrounded by a moat and offering panoramic city views from the rooftop.
 Next, stroll to one of the most picturesque areas in the city, St Michael’s Bridge, and take a seat by the canal.